Parliamentary Electoral Dialogue Spaces

 How to coordinate with other actors/which other stakeholders to involve?

-• Trainings and presentations: Conduct joint trainings with other stakeholders, educational institutions, and community groups, to build capacity of the parliament and/or MPs to engage in dialogue
+• Trainings and presentations: Conduct joint trainings with other stakeholders, educational institutions and community groups to build parliament’s and/or MPs’ capacity to engage in dialogue.

 • Collaborative events and conferences: Partner with various organizations to co-host events that promote dialogue and collaboration among different actors.
 This can enhance visibility and foster a collective approach to addressing electoral violence.